huggingface/datasets/datasets/indonli/README.md

 ### Curation Rationale

 Indonesian NLP is considered under-resourced.
-Up until now, there is no publicly available NLI dataset for Indonesian.
+Up until now, there is no publicly available human-annotated NLI dataset for Indonesian.

 ### Source Data